Large Deviations for Stochastic Differential Equations Driven by Semimartingales: Introduction

 \section{Introduction}

-The theory of large deviations is concerned with the asymptotic estimation of probabilities of rare events.
-In its basic form, the theory considers the limit of normalizations of $\log \P(A_n)$ for a sequence of events with asymptotically vanishing probability.
-To be precise, let $\X$ be a topological space with countable base, endowed with Borel $\sigma$-algebra $\B(\X)$.
-A \emph{good rate function} $I$ is a lower semicontinuous mapping $I:\X\to [0,\infty]$ such that for all $\alpha\in [0,\infty)$, the level set $\Phi_I(\alpha):=\{x\in\X: I(x)\le\alpha\}$ is a closed, \emph{compact} subset of $\X$.
-A family of probability measure $\{\mu_\e\}_{\e>0}$ on $(\X,\B(\X))$ is said to satisfy the \emph{large deviation principle} (LDP) with a good rate function $I$ if, for all $\Gamma\in\B(\X)$,
+The theory of large deviations is concerned with asymptotic computation of probabilities of rare events on an exponential scale.
+In its basic form, the theory considers the limit of normalizations of logarithmic probability for a sequence of events with asymptotically vanishing probability.
+It has proved to be an crucial tool to tackle many problems in statistics, engineering, statistical mechanics, and applied probability.
+The sample path large deviations focus mainly on the Markovian solutions of small noise stochastic differential equations (SDEs) driven by Brownian motions \cite{BDM08, DZ98, FK06} and Poisson jump measures \cite{BDM11, BCD13}.

-where $\Gamma^\circ$ and $\overline\Gamma$ denote the topological interior and closure of $\Gamma$.
-A family of $\X$-valued random elements $\{X^\e\}_{\e>0}$ is said to satisfies the large deviation principle if the family of probability measures induced by $X^\e$ on $\X$ satisfies the large deviation principle.
-We refer to \cite{DZ98,DE11} for more details of the large deviation theory.

-The large deviation principle for semimartingales has been investigated by a number of papers.
-In general, it is formulated on the Skorokhod space $\D:=\D(\R_+;\R^d)$, which is the space of all $\R^d$-valued c\`adl\`ag functions on $\R_+$, equipped with the Skorokhod topology.
-The paper \cite{Puh94} established conditions for the large deviation principle in the Skorohod topology to hold for a sequence of semimartingales in terms of the convergence of their predictable characteristics.
-In that paper and in its follow-up \cite{Puh94b}, the author derived many parallels between exponential convergence in the form of large deviations and weak convergence.
+Semimartingales may fail to have the Markov property.
+In general, the large deviation principles for semimartingales are formulated on the \emph{Skorokhod space} $\D_d:=\D(\R_+;\R^d)$, which is the space of all $\R^d$-valued c\`adl\`ag functions on $\R_+$, equipped with the Skorokhod topology.
+In \cite{Puh94}, A.~Puhalskii established conditions for the large deviation principle in the Skorohod topology to hold for a sequence of semimartingales in terms of the convergence of their predictable characteristics.
+In that paper and in his follow-up work \cite{Puh94b}, Puhalskii derived many parallels between exponential convergence in the form of large deviations and weak convergence, which are formulated more systematically in his monograph \cite{Puh01} via the theory of idempotent measures.
 We will draw on this idea in this current paper.

-We are concerned with the large deviation principle for the family of solution processes of semimartingale-driven stochastic differential equations in this paper.
+In this paper, we are concerned with the large deviation principle (LDP) for the family of solution processes of semimartingale-driven stochastic differential equations.
 For each $\e>0$, suppose we have a filtered probability space $(\Omega^\e,\F^\e,\{\F^\e_t\}_{t\ge0},\P^\e)$ with right-continuous filtration, endowed with a $d$-dimensional c\`adl\`ag semimartingale $X^\e$ and an $n$-dimensional c\`adl\`ag adapted process $U^\e$.
 We also have a global Lipschitz function $F: \R^n \to \R^{n\times d}$, so that each stochastic differential equation